 - Closure of financial statements;

 - Purchases and accounts payable;

 - Sales and accounts receivable;

-- R&D;
+- R&D:

 - Treasury;

-- Inventory management;
+- Inventory;

 - Fixed assets;

-- Human resources;
+- Human resources: and

 - Tax.

-At the present time the 9 main business processes are divided into 42 subprocesses, adapting to the particular features of the business operations in each country or region.
+The 9 main business processes are divided into sub-processes, adapting to the particular features of the business operations in each country or region.